8 Tips For Preparing To Build A Granny Annexe In Your Garden

 Because if you do not consider them first, your Local Planning Authority certainly will.

 EDPM rubber flat roofs are guaranteed for 25 years these days and are far superior to the old style felt roofs of decades ago.
-It has a low pitch that allows for drainage and is a very durable roof solution for modern buildings that has been used in Europe for many years.
+It allows for a long lasting low pitch roof that is a extremely durable.
+It’s a roofing solution for modern buildings that has been used successfully in Europe for many years.

 If your garden is overlooked a pitched roof (even if you LOVE them) may be ruled our by your LPA.